What is a Home Theatre Power Manager

 You can plug multiple devices into a power conditioner and switch them on or off.
 For instance, you can connect your home theatre speakers, subwoofer, and TV to the same power conditioner.

-The power conditioner also has built-in surge protection, which is an easy way to keep your electronics safe from electrical surges.
-The surge protection, combined with electricity filters, keeps your electronics safe.
+The power conditioner also has built-in surge protection, which, combined with electricity filters, is an easy way to keep electronics safe from electrical surges.

 What Does a Power Manager Do?

-The purpose of a power manager is to keep your electronics safe and ensure that only clean energy is entering the devices.
+A power manager keeps electronics safe and ensures that only clean energy enters the devices.

-Power conditioners are usually used in audio-related setups because audio is more sensitive to noise and interference.
+Power conditioners are used in audio systems because sound is more sensitive to noise and interference.

 Dirty power and power irregularities cause irreversible malfunction and damage and decrease the performance of your home theater.